sbittmann/filterdb/README.md

 removes obj with Key `key` from the table

 ## Contributing
+It's hard getting this working, but maybe you have some sparetime and like the idea behind this project.
+Every created issue, feature, bugfix, test and docs will help to get filterdb one step further.

+Contribution is always welcome.

 ## License
 This library is licensed under the terms of the MIT license.